 Evaluation of our services

-We want to provide a service which supports people who have experienced sexual violence.
+We want to provide a service which supports people who have experienced sexual abuse, assault or violence.
 Your views are important to us.
-We have feedback forms which can be completed anonymous and posted into the feedback boxes available either in the examination or counselling suite, or if you wish to make any comments on our services please contact the service manager or the Patient Advice and Liaison Service (PALS) as below.
+We have feedback forms which can be completed anonymous and posted into the feedback boxes available either in the examination or counselling suite, or if you wish to make any comments on our services, please contact the service manager or the Patient Advice and Liaison Service (PALS) as below.

 The Old Saint Mary’s Hospital